 Metagenomics species pan-genome (MSP) creation

 1601 metagenomic samples used to build the Integrated Gene Catalog of the human gut microbiome (IGC2) were downloaded from the European Nucleotide Archive.
 Using the Meteor software suite[39], reads from each sample were mapped against the IGC2 catalog and a raw gene abundance table was generated.
 This table was submitted to MSPminer[5] that reconstituted 1,989 clusters of co-abundant genes named Metagenomic-Species Pangenomes (MSPs).
 Quality control of each MSP was manually performed by visualizing heatmaps representative of the normalized gene abundance profiles.
-In addition, MSPs completeness and contamination was assessed by searching for 40 universal single copy marker genes[40] and by checking taxonomic homogeneity.
+In addition, MSPs completeness and contamination were assessed by searching for 40 universal single copy marker genes[40] and by checking taxonomic homogeneity.

-MSP taxonomic annotation with phylogenetic tree
+MSP taxonomic annotation with phylogenetic tree.

 MSPs taxonomic annotation was performed by aligning all core and accessory genes against nt and NCBI WGS (version of September 2018 restricted to the taxa Bacteria, Archaea, Fungi, Viruses and Blastocystis) using blastn (version 2.7.1, task = megablast, word_size = 16)[41].
 The 20 best hits for each gene were kept.
 A species-level assignment was given if more than 50% of the genes matched the RefSeq reference genome of a given species, with a mean identity ≥ 95% and mean gene length coverage ≥ 90%.
-The remaining MSPs were assigned to a higher taxonomic level (genus to superkingdom), if more than 50% of their genes had the same annotation.
+The remaining MSPs were assigned to a higher taxonomic level (genus to superkingdom) if more than 50% of their genes had the same annotation.

 40 universal phylogenetic markers genes were extracted from the MSPs with MOCAT[42].
 MSPs with less than 5 markers were discarded.
 Then, the markers were separately aligned with MUSCLE[43].
 The 40 alignments were merged and trimmed with trimAl[44].
 Finally, the phylogenetic tree was computed with FastTreeMP[45] and visualized with iTOL[46].
 Phylogenetic placement was further used to improve and correct taxonomic annotation.

-Wellness study population, sample collection, extraction, library prep and sequencing

-The wellness study is an ongoing prospective cohort study based on the Swedish CArdioPulmonary bioImage Study (SCAPIS) with 30,154 individuals enrolled at ages between 50 and 64 years recruited from random sampling of the general Swedish population.
-A total of 101 healthy individuals were recruited in the study and followed longitudinally for two years.
-Examinations in SCAPIS include imaging to assess coronary and carotid atherosclerosis, clinical chemistry, anthropometry, and extensive questionnaires, as previously described10.
-All participants provided written informed consent.
-The study protocol conforms to the ethical guidelines of the 1975 Declaration of Helsinki.

-Total genomic DNA was isolated from 100-120 mg of faces using a repeated bead beating method.
-Briefly, faces samples were placed in Lysing Matrix E tubes (MP Biomedicals) and extracted twice in lysis buffer (4% w/v SDS; 500 mmol/L NaCl; 50 mmol/L EDTA; 50 mmol/L Tris·HCl; pH 8) with bead beating at 5.0 m/s for 60 s in a FastPrep®-24 Instrument (MP Biomedicals).
-After each bead-beating cycle, samples were heated at 95ºC for 5 min and then centrifuged at full speed for 5 min at 4ºC.
-Supernatants from the two extractions were pooled and a 600 μL aliquot from each sample was purified using the QIAamp DNA Mini kit (QIAGEN) in the QIAcube (QIAGEN) instrument using the procedure for human DNA analysis.
-Samples were eluted in 200 μL of AE buffer (10 mmol/L Tris·Cl; 0.5 mmol/L EDTA; pH 9.0)..
-1 ug of extracted DNA from each faeces sample were prepared for sequencing using Illumina TruSeq DNA PCR-Free sample prep kit and sequenced paired-end, 125bp on an Illumina HiSeq 2500 sequencer.

 Functional annotation of the gut gene catalog and MSP